 - Posterior Dislocation (to the back)

 The most common type of shoulder dislocation is to the front.
-Most of the time, a dislocation of the shoulder happens as a result of trauma such as falling on an outstretched arm.
+Most of the time, a dislocation of the shoulder happens due to trauma, such as falling on an outstretched arm.

 The shoulder is a shallow ball and socket joint.
-There are muscles and ligaments that help to hold it together.
+Some muscles and ligaments help to hold it together.
 There is also a labrum that helps to make the socket deeper and stabilize the joint.
-The labrum is made up of ligament and cartilage and looks kind of like the bleechers of a stadium.
+The labrum is made up of ligament and cartilage and looks kind of like a stadium’s bleachers.
 When the shoulder dislocates, the labrum can tear.
-With severe dislocation there may be a fractured bone as well.
+With severe dislocation, there may be a fractured bone as well.
 Dr. Carlos Tandron of the Jacksonville Orthopedic Institute states that labral tears are more common in the younger population in general.

 How Do You Know if Your Shoulder is Dislocated?

-There are several symptoms that may indicate that the shoulder is dislocated.
-These Include:
+Several symptoms may indicate that the shoulder is dislocated.
+These include:

 - Obvious deformity of the shoulder

 - Severe Pain